Generalized Persistence Algorithm for Decomposing Multi-parameter Persistence Modules: Persistence modules

-For example, let the space $X$ be a triangle with $0$-simplices consisting of three vertices, blue vertex $v_b$, red vertex $v_r$, and green vertex $v_g$, connected by three edges, blue edge $e_b$, red edge $e_r$, and green edge $e_g$ as $1$-simplices.
+For example, let the space $X$ be a simplicial $1$-complex with $0$-simplices consisting of three vertices, blue vertex $v_b$, red vertex $v_r$, and green vertex $v_g$, connected by three edges, blue edge $e_b$, red edge $e_r$, and green edge $e_g$ as $1$-simplices.
 Assign a filtration function $f:X\rightarrow \Int^2$ as follows:

 Based on this filtration function, the subcomplex $X_\uu$ for each $\uu\in \Int^2$ is illustrated in Figure~\ref{fig:working_example}.
 Take vertices as basis of each $C_0(X_\uu)$ and edges as basis of $C_1(X_\uu)$.
 Recall that to emphasize the grades, we denote $v_*^\uu\in C_0(X_\uu)$ to be the basic element in the vector space $C_0(X_\uu)$.
 All these $v_*^\uu$ are homogeneous element in the graded module $C_0(X)$.
 For each vertex $v_*\in \{v_b, v_r, v_g\}$, there is a unique smallest grade $\gr(v_*)\triangleq f(v_*)$ such that $v_*^{\gr(v_*)}$ is a homogeneous basic element in $C_0(X_{\gr(v_*)})$ and $\uu'\ngeq\gr(v_*)\implies v_*\notin C_0(X_{\uu'})$.
 We call this grade $\gr(v_*)$ the \emph{birth time} of $v_*$.
 Then for all $\uu\geq\gr(v_*)$, by the definition of scaler multiplication of graded modules, $\ttt^{\uu-\gr(v_*)} v_*^{\gr(v_*)}=v_*^{\uu} \in C_0(X_{\uu})$ is the image of $v_*^{\gr(v_*)}$ under the inclusion map $C_0(X_{\gr(v_*)})\hookrightarrow C_0(X_{\uu})$, which is the homogeneous basis element of $C_0(X_{\uu})$ corresponding to the vertex $v_*$.
 Sometime, we omit the upper index by writing $v_*=v_*^{f(v_*)}$ for brevity.
 With these conventions, we can see that for each $\uu\in\Int^2$, the vector space $C_0(X_{\uu})$ is generated by all $v_*^{\uu}=t^{\uu-\gr(v_*)}v_*^{\gr(v_*)}$ such that $v_*$ is born before or at $\uu$, which means $\gr(v_*)\leq \uu$.
 In fact, $C_0(X)$ is a free module and $\{v_b^{\gr(v_b)}, v_r^{\gr(v_r)}, v_g^{\gr(v_g)}\}$ forms a basis of $C_0(X)$.
 That means, any element of $C_0(X)$ can be written as a $R$-linear combination of these $v_*^{\gr(v_*)}$'s and all these $v_*^{\gr(v_*)}$'s are linearly independent.